Fenying-Zang/Ageing_behavioral_and_neural_variability/README.md

 ├── LICENSE            # MIT license
 ├── config.py          # Global variables
-├── run_figs.py        # Run this script to generate all figures ├── data/              # Intermediate or derived data (tracked via Git LFS) ├── scripts/           # Python scripts for analysis and plotting │   └── utils/         # Shared helper functions
+├── run_figs.py        # Run this script to generate all figures ├── run_all.py         # Run this script to  regenerate intermediate data from scratch all figures ├── requirements.txt   # Extra Python deps on top of iblenv ├── data/              # Intermediate or derived data (tracked via Git LFS) ├── scripts/           # Python scripts for analysis and plotting │   └── utils/         # Shared helper functions